Executive Assistant - Head of Early Education and Head of OOSH

 QUALIFICATIONS

-If you genuinely share our passion for Childhood Education we would love to hear from you!
+If this sounds like an opportunity for you, we would love to hear from you!
 APPLY now.
-Applications close Monday 08 September 11:59pm.

 Applications for this position will only be considered if submitted through the following platforms: our careers page on our website, mnpeople, Indeed, Seek, or LinkedIn.